 Walking tours (some including the Duomo) are quite popular, as many meet at more convenient central locations and spend less time waiting outside the Last Supper Museum to obtain tickets.
 It also makes transportation easier.

-Access to Leonardo da Vinci’s The Last Supper on a wall in the refectory of the Convent of Santa Maria delle Grazie in Milan is strictly controlled.
-Only 35 people at any given time are allowed into the room and visitors may only stay in the room for a maximum of 15 minutes.
+Access to Leonardo da Vinci’s Last Supper painting on a wall in the refectory of Santa Maria delle Grazie church, a UNESCO World Heritage site, is strictly controlled.
+Visitor numbers are limited to only 40 people at any given time for a maximum of 15 minutes.
 Returning is not possible.

 The 15-minute limit applies to all visitors irrespective of how the ticket was purchased.
-The limit is very strictly enforced making it worth being a bit pushy if people are tardy to enter.
+The limit is very strictly enforced making it a good idea to be a bit pushy if people are tardy to enter.
 15 minutes is short, although some visitors spend less time than that in the Sistine Chapel in the Vatican.

-On the opposite wall of Leonardo’s masterpiece is the huge fresco of The Crucifixion (1495) by Giovanni Donato da Montorfano.
+On the opposite wall of Leonardo’s Last Supper masterpiece is the huge fresco of The Crucifixion (1495) by Giovanni Donato da Montorfano painted on wet plaster.
 At least give it a glance on the way out — the faded figures in the corners were possibly painted by Leonardo.

 Pick tickets up at least 30 minutes before the admission time.
 Bags must be placed in lockers before entering the refectory.
 It is allowed to take cameras in and take photos without using a flash or tripod.

-Also for tours, arrive early as it is often a struggle to find the correct guide.
+Also for tours, arrive a few minutes early as it is often a struggle to find the correct guide.

 Admission tickets for seeing the Last Supper Museum in Milan without a guide are €15 including the advance reservation fees.
 Admission is free for all children under 18 and €2 for young European Union and EEA nationals (18 to 25).
 All visitors including babies need a ticket.

-At some times, the official guided tour is given, which adds €9 to the admission ticket — it is not possible to visit at these times without paying for the tour.
-At these times – usually 9.30, 11:30, 15:00, and 17:00 in English and 10:30, 12:30, 16:00, and 17:30 in Italian — the tour fee is automatically added to the booking.
-The tour is actually good value for money and a fraction of the price of other tours.
+Time slots during which the official guided tour is given, adds €9 to the admission ticket (including any reduced or free ticket).
+It is not possible to visit at these times without paying for the tour.
+The tour is good value for money and a fraction of the price of other tours arranged by private companies.

-Admission is free on the first Sunday of the month — tickets are available only online from noon the preceding Wednesday.
+Admission is free on the first Sunday of the month — free entry tickets are available only online from noon the preceding Wednesday.
 It is not possible to change names on these free tickets.
 (In a change to previous practice, telephone bookings are no longer possible for free Sundays.)
-In contrast to many other free sights, there is no reason to avoid The Last Supper Museum on a free Sunday, as the number of visitors allowed in at any given time is the same as on regular days (but good luck on scoring a reservation in the first place but worth trying if the dates work).
+In contrast to many other free sights, there is no reason to avoid The Last Supper Museum on a free Sunday.
+The number of visitors allowed in at any given time is the same as on regular days (but good luck on scoring a reservation in the first place but it’s worth trying if the dates work).

 The Last Supper Museum is open Tuesday to Sunday from around 8:00 to 19:00 but only the 15-minute reservation time is really relevant.